10. Using Chroots¶

-This will create a directory saucy and install a minimal saucy system into it.
+This will create a directory trusty and install a minimal trusty system into it.

-If your version of debootstrap does not know about saucy you can try upgrading to the version in backports.
+If your version of debootstrap does not know about Trusty you can try upgrading to the version in backports.

 You can then work inside the chroot: